AllYarnsAreBeautiful/ayab-manual/docs/API.md

 The device confirms receipt of the start request by responding with a two-byte message consisting of a token (CnfStart = 0xC1) followed by a parameter value.
-A parameter value of 0x01 indicates that the device is ready to start the knitting operation.
-Other parameter values indicate that the device is not ready.
+A parameter value of 0x00 indicates that the device is ready to start the knitting operation.
+Parameter values other than 0 indicate that the device is not ready.

 ## Knitting sequence

 When the device is ready to knit it sends a two-byte message consisting of a token (reqLine = 0x82) followed by a parameter indicating the requested line.
-Parameter value for the first line is zero and is incremented for each successive line that is requested.
+The first line is represented by a parameter value of zero and is incremented for each successive line that is requested.

 The host responds with a message consisting of a token (CnfLine = 0x42), the requested line number, one byte of flag information, one byte of color information,